Bang Kaeo district

-Bang Kaeo (บางแก้ว, /th/) is a district (amphoe) of Phatthalung province, southern Thailand.
+Bang Kaew (บางแก้ว, /th/) is a district (amphoe) of Phatthalung province, southern Thailand.

 Geography

 Neighboring districts are (from the south clockwise) Pak Phayun, Pa Bon, Tamot, and Khao Chaison of Phatthalung Province, and Krasae Sin of Songkhla province.

 The eastern part of the district is at the shore of Thale Luang, the northern part of Songkhla Lake.

 History

 The minor district (king amphoe) was established on 1 April 1990, when three tambon were split off from Khao Chaison district.
 It was upgraded to a full district on 7 September 1995.

 Administration

 The district is divided into three sub-districts (tambons), which are further subdivided into 33 villages (mubans).
 Tha Maduea is a township (thesaban tambon) which covers parts of tambons Tha Maduea and Khok Sak.
 Another part of Khok Sak belongs to the township Mae Khari, centered in neighboring Tamot District.
 There are a further three tambon administrative organizations (TAO).